API v1 → v2 Migration Guide

 }

-total, page and per_page (previously perPage) behave like they did in API v1, giving you all the important quantity-related metadata.
+total, page and per_page (previously perPage) behave like they did in API v1, giving you all the important quantity-related metadata. paging is where it gets interesting.
+This object contains four URIs that are the API calls you can make to get additional pages of content:

 • next is the page of content immediately following the current page.
-If the current page is the last page, this will be null
+If the current page is the last page, this will be null.

 • first is the very first page of content.
 This will always have a value.